VMBlakelock/studiofettle-mind-body-studio/README.md

 # Studiofettle Mind & Body Studio

 ## Aim
-To create a business website for a wellbeing studio - Studiofettle, that will showcase the health, fitness and wellbeing services on offer.
+To create a business website for the wellbeing studio - Studiofettle, that will showcase the health, fitness and wellbeing services on offer.